-Numerous factors, including intrinsic chemical properties combined with physical and biogeochemical processes, collectively determine the occurrence and fate of PFASs.
-Studies distinguish between PFAAs entering the environment from direct and indirect sources (Buck et al. 2011; Prevedouros et al. 2006).
+Some studies distinguish between PFAAs entering the environment from direct and indirect sources (Buck et al. 2011; Prevedouros et al. 2006).
 "Direct" sources refer to PFAA emissions from the life cycle of products containing PFAAs or their derivatives as ingredients, unreacted raw materials, or unintended by-products; "indirect" sources refer to PFAA formation from the degradation of precursors (OECD 2013).
-Monitoring data suggest that a large number of PFASs are PFAA precursors, meaning they can transform into PFAAs in the environment (Ahrens 2011).
+Other references refer to these as either "point" or "diffuse" sources (ITRC 2018).
+Monitoring data suggest that a large number of PFASs are PFAA precursors, meaning they can transform into PFAAs in the environment (Ahrens 2011; ITRC 2018).

 Regardless of their sources, due to their unique physicochemical properties (see Section 2.1), PFASs released to the environment end up virtually everywhere, including air, dust, wastewater treatment plant (WWTP) effluent, biosolids, soil, inland and ocean waters, drinking water, and food (Lindstrom et al. 2011b; Wang et al. 2016).
-PFAAs and their precursors are found in the deep ocean and in underground aquifers, in rainwater and snow, and in pristine Arctic lakes, far from any point source (Kim and Kannan 2007; Prevedouros et al. 2006; Zhao et al. 2012).
-Wildlife and humans are often sinks of environmental PFASs (Cariou et al. 2015; Chang et al. 2014; Fraser et al. 2013; Giesy and Kannan 2001; Kang et al. 2016; Liu et al. 2011a; Monroy et al. 2008; OECD 2013; Olsen et al. 2007; Tao et al. 2008a; Tao et al. 2008b), as discussed in Chapter 3 of this document.
+PFAAs and their precursors are found in the deep ocean and in underground aquifers, in rainwater, snow, ice, glaciers, and pristine Arctic lakes, far from any point source (Kim and Kannan 2007; Kirchgeorg et al. 2016; Prevedouros et al. 2006; Zhao et al. 2012).
+Wildlife and humans are often sinks of environmental PFASs (Cariou et al. 2015; Chang et al. 2014; Fraser et al. 2013; Giesy and Kannan 2001; Kang et al. 2016; Liu et al. 2011a; Monroy et al. 2008; OECD 2013; Olsen et al. 2007b; Tao et al. 2008a; Tao et al. 2008b), as discussed in Chapter 3 of this document.

-Volatile PFAA precursors, including FTOHs, are distributed globally as gases or adsorbed to airborne particulates (Dreyer et al. 2015; Liu et al. 2015a; Wang et al. 2014), and can re-volatilize back into the atmosphere from water or snow (Xie et al. 2015).
+Volatile PFAA precursors, including FTOHs, are distributed globally as gases or adsorbed to airborne particles (Dreyer et al. 2015; Liu et al. 2015a; Wang et al. 2014b), and can re-volatilize back into the atmosphere from water or snow (Xie et al. 2015).
 PFAAs can become airborne and deposit onto water surfaces (Kim and Kannan 2007).
 Global distribution also occurs due to movement of oceanic currents, with PFHxA and PFBS being among the most frequently detected compounds in seawater (Zhao et al. 2012).

-The following sections summarize publicly available data on the behavior of PFASs in different environmental compartments and sinks, without following a particular pathway since the transport and cycling mechanisms of all PFASs in the environment are not fully understood.
+The following sections summarize publicly available data on the behavior of PFASs in different environmental compartments and sinks, without following a particular pathway, since the transport and cycling mechanisms of all PFASs in the environment are not fully understood.
 The available environmental fate data are limited to PFAAs and their precursors.
 However, since PFAAs are used in the manufacturing of fluoropolymers and PFPEs, the following discussion can be relevant to the life cycle of all PFASs.